dronir/JLCfilter/README.md

 and position files something else, you need to specify them:

 ```
-python JLCfilter.py --BOM my_BOM.csv --pos my_positions.csv
+python JLCfilter.py --bom my_BOM.csv --pos my_positions.csv
 ```

 By default, the output files will be called `bom_to_fab.csv` and `pos_to_fab.csv`.
 You can change them with command line arguments:

 ```
-python JLCfilter.py --BOM my_BOM.csv --pos my_positions.csv --BOMto BOM_output.csv --posto pos_output.csv
+python JLCfilter.py --bom my_BOM.csv --pos my_positions.csv --bom-output BOM_output.csv --pos-output pos_output.csv
 ```

 The script will not overwrite existing output files, unless you give it the argument `--force`.